 Forms are an essential part of how users interact with websites and web applications.
-Validating the user’s data passed through the form is a crucial responsibility for a developer.
+Validating a user’s data passed through a form is a crucial responsibility for a developer.

-React-hook-form is a library that helps you validate forms in React.
-React-hook-form is a minimal library without any other dependencies.
-It is performant and straightforward to use, requiring developers to write fewer lines of code than other form libraries.
+React Hook Form is a library that helps validate forms in React.
+It is a minimal library without any other dependencies, and is performant and straightforward to use, requiring developers to write fewer lines of code than other form libraries.

-In this guide, you will learn how to use the React Hook Form library to build excellent forms in React without using any complicated render prop or higher-order components.
+In this guide, you will learn how to use the React Hook Form library to build forms in React without using any complicated render

-React Hook Form takes a slightly different approach than other form libraries in the React ecosystem.
-React Hook Form adopts the use of uncontrolled inputs using ref
+React Hook Form takes a slightly different approach than other form libraries in the React ecosystem by using uncontrolled inputs with ref

-The package size is very tiny and minimal: just 9.1KB minified + gzipped, and it has zero dependencies.
-The API is very intuitive that provides a seamless experience to developers when working with forms.
-React Hook Form follows HTML standards for validating the forms using constraint-based validation API.
+React Hook Form’s size is tiny (just 8.6 kB minified and gzipped) and it has zero dependencies.
+The API is very intuitive, which provides a seamless experience to developers.
+The library follows HTML standards for validating the forms using a constraint-based validation API.

 To install React Hook Form, run the following command: